 Card skimming is another sneaky way scammers are stealing people’s money.
 A card skimmer is a device that steals card information by reading your debit or credit card’s magnetic strip.
 Along similar lines, a card shimmer is used to capture information from chip-enabled cards and are much harder to detect because they are located inside of card readers.
-Card skimming/shimming is popular at places like gas stations, ATMs, parking meters and other points of sale.
-These devices are attached to keypads, card readers, etc. Once your card is skimmed, scammers now have access to your card number, expiration date, and cardholders name.
-Launch CU explains below what card skimming is and how to avoid it.
+Card skimming/shimming is popular at places like gas stations, ATMs, parking meters, and other points of sale.
+These devices are attached to keypads, card readers, etc. Once your card is skimmed, scammers now have access to your card number, expiration date, and cardholder’s name.
+Launch CU explains below how to avoid card skimming.

 While card skimming devices can be hard to spot, there are a few things you can watch for.